davidrhoden/davidrhoden-basic-netlify/timeline/jon-spencer-oej-jan-20-2013.md

 ---
-title: Saw Jon Spencer at One Eyed Jack's.
+title: Saw Jon Spencer Blues Explosion at One Eyed Jack's.
 date: 2013-01-20T22:00:00.000Z
 summary: Good show.
 Mike Edison was in town.
 excerpt: Good show.
 Mike Edison was in town.